ben900926/Intro_to_ML_final_project/README.md

 ## Reproducing Submission
 To reproduce my submission, follow the steps below:

+*Note: Please download my ipynb code and open it on Google Colab. **Don't open it directly in Github.***

 1. Run 109550146_Final_train.ipynb (You can skip this if you use the model I provided above)
 2. Run 109550146_Final_inference.ipynb
 3. Following "SUBMISSION_PATH" to download my **submission.csv** file.
 By default, it can be found here: